-Select the Survey Questionnaires, Examination Components and Laboratory Components link in the Contents in Detail section.
+Select the Examination and Laboratory Procedures link in the Contents in Detail section.
 Now, select on the Blood Pressure link under the Sample Person Questionnaire heading.
 This link opens to the blood pressure questions asked of the survey participants and lists possible responses.
 Be sure to review these questions, the possible answers, and whether or not the question was part of a skip pattern.

 Step 3: Find MEC Component Descriptions